ZachDNichols/LiDAR/README.md

 I will use something similar to the agile/scrum method and meet weekly to discuss what needs to be done next in the project.
 ## Credits
 Created by **Zach Nichols** </br>
-Marissa Marxhausen - Concept Art </br>
+Concept Art by Marissa Marxhausen
-Tayler Emerson - Voice Acting and Writing </br>
+Voice Acted and Written by Tayler Emerson  </br>
-Mathew Stene - Music </br>
+Music by Mathew Stene  </br>

 # LiDAR
 **Title of game**: LiDAR <br/>